tjanczuk/edge/README.md

 ## How to: export .NET function to node.js

 Similarly to marshaling functions from node.js to .NET, edge.js can also marshal functions from .NET to node.js.
-The .NET code export a `Func<object,Task<object>>` delegate to node.js as part of the return value of a method invocation.
+The .NET code can export a `Func<object,Task<object>>` delegate to node.js as part of the return value of a .NET method invocation.
 For example:

 ```javascript
 var createHello = edge.func(function () {/*